ansible-community/community-website/posts/archive/creating-custom-event-driven-ansible-source-plugins.md

 executed based on one or more conditions of an event coming from a source.
 Event source plugins allow rulebooks to receive events from things like cloud services, applications and brokers.
-Without an event source, events aren\'t received and actions aren\'t taken.
+Without an event source, events aren't received and actions aren't taken.

 Event sources are Python scripts contained within an Ansible Content Collection.
 Within a rulebook, event sources are called by name and